GrEFeRFeeD/intellistart-java-2022-oneweek/README.md

 - `POSTGRES_USER` - name of default postgresql user
 - `POSTGRES_PASSWORD` - password of default postgresql user
 - `POSTGRES_DB` - postgresql database name
+- `REDIS_HOSTNAME` - hostname of the server to connect redis DB
+- `REDIS_PORT` - port of the given hostname to connect redis DB

 #### Launching the application
 Once the `api.env` is created with proper variables you can launch docker with application through running the following command: